Who I am

 old ass header

-I am currently in the 7th year of blogging on this site.
-This is my 3rd blog that I’ve started, and crazily, its 3rd version.
+I’ve been blogging on this site since 2012.
+That is absolutely insane!
+This is my 3rd blog that I’ve started, and this is currently its 5th or 6th version.
 Following?
 Ok.
 That banner just above here?
 It’s from my first blog on Blogger, before I transitioned to wordpress.com.
-Then the third version is here, when I went from wordpress.com to .org.
-And you know what?
+Notice the nod to Blink-182’s Take Off Your Pants and Jacket with the circled icons.
+Oh, and the cookie cut up like Pac-Man.
+Anyway, the third version of the site, when I went from wordpress.com to .org… you know what?

 ..None of that really matters, does it?